Adaptive Generation of Bias-Eliciting Questions for LLMs

 \section{Conclusion}

-In this paper, we introduced a novel approach for evaluating bias in LLMs through a genetic optimization procedure that generates questions designed to elicit biased responses.
-This method produces realistic and diverse questions that mirror real-world scenarios while enabling model-specific bias evaluation and analysis.
-We further presented \bench, a comprehensive benchmark of biased questions, and demonstrated its effectiveness in evaluating the bias of several state-of-the-art LLMs.
+In this paper, we introduced a new approach for evaluating bias in LLMs through an optimization procedure that generates questions designed to elicit biased responses.
+Our method produces realistic and diverse questions that mirror real-world scenarios while enabling model-specific bias evaluation.
+We further presented \bench, a curated benchmark that surfaces persistent biases across frontier LLMs.